|George Washington Custis Lee|

 May 2, 1862 - A constant theme of communications between President Lincoln and his generals in the field indicated impatience on the part of Lincoln.
 Few letters were written than did not request movement, action, or battle, or at least information on when such activities might get underway.
 On this day George McClellan received a note from the President stating that his request for heavy guns “alarms me--chiefly because it argues indefinite procrastination.
 Is anything to be done?”

 May 2, 1863 - Union Colonel Benjamin Grierson ended his raid when he and his men rode into Union occupied Baton Rouge, Louisiana.
 The raid had begun on April 17.

-May 2, 1863 - Confederate General Thomas “Stonewall” Jackson administered a devastating defeat to the Army of the Potomac under General Joseph Hooker at the Battle of Chancellorsville, Va.
+May 2, 1863 – In one of the most stunning upsets of the war, the Army of Northern Virginia, under Confederate generals Robert E. Lee and Thomas “Stonewall” Jackson, administerd a devastating defeat to the numerically superior Army of the Potomac under General Joseph Hooker at the Battle of Chancellorsville, Va.
 Jackson was also accidentally shot by his own men while returning to camp after reconnoitering during the battle and later died from pneumonia eight days later.

 May 2, 1863 - Sixteen-year-old Emma Sansom became a Confederate heroine when she helped Gen. Nathan Bedford Forrest cross Black Creek near Gadsden, Ala. as he pursued Union forces led by Col. A.D.
 Streight.